A Guide to B-BBEE in South Africa

 • Access to capital that allows for further investment into the SME;

-• Procurement of goods or services by the corporate from participating SMEs that provides sustainable revenue streams.
+• Procurement of goods or services by the corporation from participating SMEs that provides sustainable revenue streams.

 Access the full guide: Enterprise Supplier Development (ESD) Guide